Richard Trevithick: Catch Me Who Can

 In 1808 Trevithick publicised his steam railway locomotive expertise by building a new locomotive called Catch Me Who Can, built for him by John Hazledine and John Urpeth Rastrick at Bridgnorth in Shropshire, and named by Davies Giddy's daughter.
 The configuration differed from the previous locomotives in that the cylinder was mounted vertically and drove a pair of wheels directly without a flywheel or gearing.
-This was probably Trevithick's fourth locomotive, after those used at Coalbrookdale, Pen-y-darren ironworks, and the Wylam colliery.
+This was probably Trevithick's fourth locomotive, after those used at Coalbrookdale, Penydarren ironworks, and the Wylam colliery.
 He ran it on a circular track just south of the present-day Euston Square tube station in London.
 The site in Bloomsbury has recently been identified archaeologically as that occupied by the Chadwick Building, part of University College London.

-Admission to the "steam circus" was one shilling including a ride and was intended to show that rail travel was faster than by horse.
+Admission to the Steam Circus was one shilling including a ride and was intended to show that rail travel was faster than by horse.
 This venture also suffered from weak tracks and public interest was limited.

 Trevithick was disappointed by the response and designed no more railway locomotives.
 It was not until 1812 that twin-cylinder steam locomotives, built by Matthew Murray in Holbeck, Leeds successfully started replacing horses for hauling coal wagons on the edge railed, rack and pinion Middleton Railway from Middleton colliery to Leeds, West Yorkshire.